process in everything

 We source our hemp from local producers here in Oregon.
 The flower is grown outside and each plant is treated in a sustainable manner and tested by a third party for safety and compliance.
 Our main farm has a connection to our family and have been farming for three generations.
 They are located just 35 miles from our headquarters.
 The farm hold some of the highest standards within the industrial hemp arena.
 They are GMP (Good Manufacturing Practices), Kosher, USDA Organic, and a Hemp Authority certified.
 Once we get the raw ingredients, we test again with a third party to ensure you are getting what we say you are.

 We welcome you to experience Make & Mary in real life.
 Our flagship store was created as a safe space to learn and indulge in self healing.
 From CBD skincare & wellness to plant medicine, sound healing or tarot readings.
 We have something special to keep you grounded and always feeling naturally beautiful.

 Grown in Oregon

-Our hemp comes from a third generation family farm in the Willamette Valley.
-The farm was established in 1950.
+Our organic hemp comes from a third generation family farm in the Willamette Valley.
+It is grown outside in the sun and the farm was established in 1950.

-Terpenes-Terpenes are the aromatic compounds found in all plants.
+Terpenes are the aromatic compounds found in all plants.
 These compounds are responsible for the uplifting smell of a fresh tangerine or the unmistakable sharpness of pine needles.
 Common terpenes are limonene (found in citrus fruits) and linalool (found in lavender).
 Terpenes have therapeutic effects on the human body.
-The practice of aromatherapy is based on terpenes, this plays a huge role in the products of Make & Mary™.
+The practice of aromatherapy is based on terpenes, this plays a huge role in the products we make at Make & Mary®.